 Falling leaves and fancy fungi

 Their winter fur also starts coming back, filling in patches.
 A calf won’t engage in mating yet, but for the older reindeer, autumn is rutting season.
-The bucks with the biggest antlers will defend their harems against rival, sometimes younger and stronger, with antler fights.
-Like the stereotypical Finn, reindeer are obstinate and thick-headed, meaning their fights can last for hours, lasting the night.
+The bucks with the biggest antlers will defend their harems against rivals, sometimes younger and stronger, with antler fights.
+Like the stereotypical Finn, reindeer are obstinate and thick-headed, meaning their fights can last for hours, even all night.
 Males’ antlers drop after the rutting season.
 They’ll also attack people during this season, so keep your distance and use your zoom lens if you want to get a nice picture.